calcicodes/labpage/_posts/2022-12-29-leverhulme-phd1.markdown

 6. In the 'Funding Your Study' section:

     - **UK students:** select 'No - I do not wish to apply for funding', select 'Other' and give the reason 'PhD project is funded by a Leverhulme Trust grant to Oscar Branson (supervisor)'
-    - **International students:** select 'Yes - I wish to apply for funding', then choose all funding sources that you are eligible for.
-Note in the application text that the home fees and subsistence will be covered by a Leverhulme Trust grant to Oscar Branson (supervisor), and you are seeking the difference between international fees and home fees.d
+    - **International students:** select 'Yes - I wish to apply for funding', then choose all funding sources that you are eligible for (take a look at the [Cambridge Trust](https://www.cambridgetrust.org/scholarships/) list).
+Note in the application text that the home fees and subsistence will be covered by a Leverhulme Trust grant to Oscar Branson (supervisor), and you are seeking the difference between international fees and home fees.

 7. Please [contact me](mailto:ob266@cam.ac.uk) if you have any questions about the application process.